 These four mega cities are large in area and densely populated.
 Due to this, starting to work in one of these locations may seem overwhelming.
 Thankfully there are teams available that have the experience and knowledge to help simplify this process, as well as many online resources that can provide helpful insights.
 Before you make the move, there are four things worth considering:

 An important thing to consider when working in a city is where you will be working.
 The UK’s major cities are all divided up into various sectors.
-So for example, if you are in the design industry and want to work in London, Camden or Islington would be good areas to consider.
+So for example, if you are in the design industry and want to work in London you should also rent an apartment in London, Camden or Islington would be good areas to consider.

 2: GETTING AROUND